kubernetes/minikube/site/content/en/docs/tutorials/setup_minikube_in_github_actions.md

 for more information checkout github actions marketplace :[setup-minikube](https://github.com/marketplace/actions/setup-minikube).

-## Full example: build image and deploy to minikube on each PR
+## Example: build image & deploy to minikube on each PR

 Requirements: